alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 - **User Interface:** What is required for the user to interact with the system?

 They need to be able to type the displayed words so that they can test their typing skills.
-There will also be an option to select the amount of words the user wants to do, and the deafult will be 25.
+There will also be an option to select the amount of words the user wants to do, and the default will be 25.
 If the user makes an error during the typing test, they will lose accuracy.
 There will also be an exit button on the UI or on the window.

 - **Data Display:** What information does the user need to obtain from the system?
 What needs to be output for the user?